User Behavior Analytics

 But let’s be honest – very often, there are no resources for that.
 Many UXers use opinions of their colleagues from different departments as support, which does not convey the real picture of how users will deal with the product.Researcher’s comment: to be clear, I’ve got nothing against hallway testing, it often is a good solution to quickly verify your idea.
 But it can’t be a replacement for confronting the idea with those who will actually be using our product.
 Especially at this stage.

-5 reasons why you should use analytics tools for observing users online
+5 reasons why you should use analytics tools for user observation

 - Acquire hard evidence (concrete data, for example in the form of heat maps, will act as a perfect argument for the decision makers),